 On the downside, most video endpoints have separate cameras, microphones, speakers, and monitors, and therefore require numerous cables.
-Unless you are planning to remodel your home office to hide all cabling in the walls and mount monitors and cameras on walls, too, I recommend the using personal endpoints such as the Polycom HDX 4000 video system, shown in Figure 5.
+Unless you are planning to remodel your home office to hide all cabling in the walls and mount monitors and cameras on walls, too, I recommend the using personal endpoints such as the Polycom HDX4000 video system, shown in Figure 5.
 This endpoint integrates the camera, microphones and speakers into its 21" monitor and delivers a form factor that fits the ergonomics of a regular desk.

-Figure 5 - Tabletop with Polycom HDX 4000
+Figure 5- Desktop HDX 4000